csiro-auscalval/PyGamma/insar/docs/dev/ProjectOverview.md

 * automatically logs the GAMMA call (success or fail) to the appropriate log
 * automatically detects failures and converts that into a runtime exception.

 `insar/py_gamma_ga.py` is a drop in replacement for the GAMMA supplied `py_gamma.py` module.
 GAMMA's module is intended to handle interactive use and contains asynchronous/non-blocking code.
-In practice, this is more complex and not required for `gamma_insar`.
+In practice, this is more complex and not required for `PyGamma`.
 GA uses `insar/py_gamma_ga.py` as its single-threaded design results in shorter processing runtimes.

 This interface is often given the `pg` variable name in processing modules, instantiated at the module level as `pg = GammaInterface(...)` thus all `pg.abc()` calls are calls into GAMMA.